NAPA: Neighborhood-Assisted and Posterior-Adjusted Two-sample Inference

-Condition \ref{A4} assumes the asymptotic normality of $T(\s)$ and $U(\s)$ under the null, which is easily attainable, as we illustrate in Section \ref{subsec:asymp-mean} with the problem of comparing two multivariate means.
-It also implies the asymptotic independence between $T(\s)$ and $U(\s)$ under the null, as we show in Lemma 1 of the appendix.
-Condition \ref{A6} requires that not too many variables have strong correlations that exceed $(\log m)^{-2-\gamma}$.
-Condition \ref{A7} requires $\pi_{\tau}(\s,u)$ not to be exactly 0 or 1 to ensure the theoretical stability.
-It also requires the latent variables {$\theta(\s)|U(\s)$} are not perfectly correlated, which ensures that $m_0 \asymp m$ has the probability tending to one.
+Condition \ref{A4} assumes the asymptotic normality of $T(\s)$ and $U(\s)$ under the null, which is easily attainable, as we illustrate with the problem of mean comparison in Section \ref{subsec:asymp-mean}.
+It also implies the asymptotic independence between $T(\s)$ and $U(\s)$ under the null, as we show in Lemma \ref{A5} of the Appendix. {Condition \ref{A6} requires that not too many variables have strong correlations that exceed $(\log m)^{-2-\gamma}$.
+This condition holds for numerous spatial structures.
+We give more discussion of this condition in Section \ref{subsec:verify-c6} of the Appendix.} Condition \ref{A7} requires $\pi_{\tau}(\s, U(\s))$ to vary smoothly with respect to $U(\s)$, and not to be exactly 0 or 1 to ensure theoretical stability.
+It also assumes the latent variables {$\theta(\s)$} is {not perfectly correlated}, which ensures that $m_0 \asymp m$ has the probability tending to 1.
 Condition \ref{A8} requires a few spatial locations to have the standardized signal magnitude exceeding $(\log m)^{1/2+\nu }$, which avoids an overly conservative FDR.
 In general, these conditions are mild, and similar conditions of \ref{A6} to \ref{A8} have been imposed in \cite{LAWS}.

-The next two theorems establish the asymptotical control of FDR and FDP at the nominal level, first for a known $\pi_{\tau}(\s,u)$ in Theorem \ref{thm2}, then for the estimated $\hat{\pi}_{\tau}(\s,u)$ in Theorem \ref{thm3}.
+The next two theorems establish the asymptotical control of FDR and FDP at the nominal level, first for a known $\pi_{\tau}(\s,U(\s))$ in Theorem \ref{thm2}, then for the estimated $\hat{\pi}_{\tau}(\s,U(\s))$ in Theorem \ref{thm3}.